How often should you mop a floor?

 - Never sand or refinish your laminate floors.

-- Never use abrasive cleaners.
+- Never use abrasive cleaners or cleaners with wax or polish.

 - Never use steel wool.